Creating a Role

 If you need plugins from a custom marketplace, declare the marketplace separately and keep plugin IDs fully qualified:

-[identity]name = "My Agent"jackin adds each declared marketplace at container startup, then installs each plugin ID exactly as written.
+name = "My Agent"jackin adds each declared marketplace during the derived image build, then installs each plugin ID exactly as written.
+Every plugin ID must use plugin@marketplace format, and each custom marketplace must publish that plugin name in .claude-plugin/marketplace.json.

 Supporting multiple agents